 Insurance revaluation is recommended every three to five years and, as decided at the 2016 Annual General Meeting, will be carried out in 2019.

 Flat walls will need to be checked again for cracking before the periodic repairs and decoration in 2020.

 Flat roofs are increasingly suffering leaks, so will be checked during periodic work in 2020 when access is available.
 Subsequent repairs may be required so reserves will be used for this rather than communal floor sealing.

 Communal electrical fittings are becoming life expired and will require replacement and upgrade to the latest standards, allowed for around 2025 when LED lamps are likely to need replacement.

 Owners selling properties should include accumulated reserves in the completion payment calculation.

 Periodic maintenance and other costs

-Exc VAT and allowing for average annual inflation rate for period of 2%
+Exc VAT, average annual inflation rate for period allowed

 Likely to be required around 40 years after installation, being collected for 2025